Liberating The Hunger Games

 The Hunger Games is a young-adult trilogy for its times, and hopefully the movie version doesn’t shy away from this freedom message.
 Suzanne Collins’s distinctive, parsimonious, first person narrative makes all three books a quick read.
 That style alone would establish this series as a literary classic.
 In the end, however, the innovative way in which she grapples with the issues and values of our times, including the essential value of individual freedom, may be the element that allows them to endure generations, and rival the greats, including George Orwell.

-Tags: Books, Civil Liberties, Culture, Entertainment, Fascism, Liberty, Military, Nationalization, Personal Liberty, Politics, Power, Propaganda, Socialism, Sports, Terrorism, The State, Totalitarianism, Video
+Tags: Books, Civil Liberties, Culture, Entertainment, Fascism, George Orwell, jihadist, Katniss Everdeen, Liberty, Military, Nationalization, Personal Liberty, Politics, Power, Propaganda, Socialism, Sports, Suzanne Collins, Terrorism, The Hunger Games, The State, Totalitarianism, Video